gooseberry/smoke/docs/games/cannon-fodder.md

 --8<-- "install-game-instructions.md"

-        cd ~/git/smoke/playbooks && ansible-playbook epic_pinball.yml
+        cd ~/git/smoke/playbooks && ansible-playbook cannon_fodder.yml

 ## Playing Game

 --8<-- "playing-game.md"

-* Epic Pinball
+* Cannon Fodder
 * DOS Box

 --8<-- "thank-you.md"

-    * Epic Games for the vision and creating this game.
+    * Sensible Software for the vision and creating this game.
     * GOG for making this game available.
     * DOSBox for ongoing efforts in supporting this excellent port.
     * The folks at VOGONS for supporting all gamers looking to try Very Old Games On New Systems.